rsmp-nordic/rsmp_validator/docs/pages/output.md

 --format Details --out log/validation.log
 ```

-Now when you run rspec, the output formats will be used automaticallly and you can just run:
+Now when you run rspec, the output formats will be used automatically and you can just run:

 ```
 % bundle exec rspec